 “I dunno, Herbert…don’t hear from your for aeons.
-Then you call me collect like this, from Plygville, yet.”
+Then you call me collect like this, from Utah—Plygville, of all places.”

 “Uh, sorry about the damn Tabernacle music…really, Lawson, been meaning to touch base.
 Anyway, we’re not talking major bankroll, just a little friendly back up.
 See, I blew this pressure sensor coming through Emigration Gap.
-Now I’m down to basic gas money, and Moon’s tapped out ‘til mid-month.
-Something else goes, I’ll be planting a mailbox in front of the thing.
+After this, I’m down to basic gas money, and Moon’s tapped out ’til mid-month.
+Something else goes, I’ll be nailing up a mailbox in front of the thing.

 The rest area had claimed to overlook Salt Lake basin.
 But with the zero pre-dawn cloud ceiling, I could scarcely tell.
 I’d sputtered into Basom Memorial heavy of lids—eyes swelling, ears popping, feet freezing as I parked and collapsed over the steering wheel.
 Just then, Sydney unzipped the sleeping bag to periscope steaming cars, fuming semi’s, the icy ten-foot stalactites dripping from visitor center rooflines, no suspension bridge in sight.
 With that, she laid claim to the driver’s seat, but the choking Volks wouldn’t restart for anything, not even Her.

 Kicking free of the patched green sleeping bag, she had lit out for aid, first pounding on the van next door.
 A bearish HVAC contractor in an Oakland Raiders cap and jacket offered to push start the wagon, if only I’d come to.
-Sydney saw to that with a vengeance, then vamped her way into the escort van—jouncing, clapping to stereo country all warm and cushy as the truck passed my lurching squareback down a steep, winding grade to Salt Lake City.
+Sydney saw to that with a vengeance, then vamped her way into the escort van—jouncing, clapping to stereo country all warm and cushy as the truck shoved my lurching squareback down a steep, winding grade to Salt Lake City.
 She was clearly pleased with her little hustle, until the Raider fanatic motioned me with linebacker eyes to follow his snowy wake spray toward a downtown repair garage, then looked to prove handier than she had bargained for by possibly running a clammy end-around into her leotards.

 “So what about that artist you’re carting around?”

 “Gold-plated pain in the ass.
 Still, I can’t ask her to pay.
-Guy can’t do a thing like that, right?”
+A regular guy can’t do a thing like that, right?”